etcimon/libwasm/README.md

 ## Limitations

-This project uses betterC, which means there is no D runtime.
-This also means that most phobos functions don't work, as well any D features that rely on the D runtime.
+This project uses a custom `wasm`-capable druntime and parts of phobos for CTFE, included in it.
+This means that most phobos functions don't work.
+A lot of phobos hasn't been ported yet because `wasm` exception handling (`ldc2 --wasm-enable-eh`) currently has a bug.
 If you get any weird errors, this is probably the reason why.

 ## Hot module reloading

-The spa framework in libwasm has basic support for hot module reloading.
+The spa framework which libwasm is based on has basic support for hot module reloading.
 Style changes are reloaded correctly as well as basic attributes (`@prop`, `@attr`, `@visible`, etc.) Anything more complex (like lists/arrays) will just revert to their init state.

 ### Enabling hmr for new projects

-Make sure you use libwasm `v0.2.0-beta.6` and add the following to your `dub.sdl`:
+Make sure you use libwasm `v0.8.0` and add the following to your `dub.sdl`:

 ```
 configuration "hmr" {